apache/ignite-extensions/modules/camel-ext/README.txt

 HTTP, TCP, File, FTP, AMQP, SNMP, databases, etc. For more information on available components, refer to http://camel.apache.org/components.html.

-To enable the Camel module when starting a standalone node, move 'optional/ignite-camel' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
+To enable the Camel module when starting a standalone node, move 'ignite-camel' folder to the 'libs' directory of the Ignite distribution before starting the 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.

 Importing the Camel module in a Maven project
 ---------------------------------------------